 - Ensures each member understands and can carry out their responsibilities within the troop.

 - Encourages Girl Scouts to build their skills and their ethics.

 - Gives more responsibilities to the girls as they grow and develop.

 It’s important to remember that:

-- You cannot know everything that the girls might ever want to learn.
+- You cannot know everything that your Girl Scouts might ever want to learn.